Jack Rose (guitarist): Solo work

-Jack Rose was a prolific recording artist in his relatively short solo career, with albums, EPs, and compilation tracks on no fewer than ten record labels.
+Jack Rose was a relatively successful recording artist in his short solo career, with albums, EPs, and compilation tracks on no fewer than ten record labels.
 He gained a new level of public exposure upon his inclusion on Devendra Banhart's sold-out Golden Apples of the Sun compilation in 2004.

 Rose's first three consecutive releases on Eclipse Records—Red Horse, White Mule (2002), Opium Musick (2003), and Raag Manifestos (2004)—were met with praise by critics and contemporaries alike.
 "Finally," said Ben Chasny of Six Organs of Admittance, referring to Opium Musick in an interview with Pitchfork, "somebody has something to say on the acoustic guitar that hasn't been said before."

 Raag Manifestos was named one of 2004's "50 Records of the Year" by the UK avant garde music magazine The Wire in January 2005, following a feature on him in issue #241.
 Rose's rise in popularity in the UK during that time coincided with his Peel Session on May 20, 2004.

 In 2005 he released Kensington Blues on Tequila Sunrise records.
 Featuring ragtime, ragas, country blues and lap steel, the record earned high marks from Pitchfork and Dusted Magazine.
 "Kensington Blues is a really hard record to live up to," Rose told Foxy Digitalis in a 2007 interview.
 He went on to express doubts about some of his other material released around that period of time.
 "With everyone putting out so much stuff, I mean you've gotta have new product all the time, it's kind of a drag," he continued.
 "I hate to sound like a total capitalist here... but when you're on tour you need to have something to sustain you."

 His recorded collaborators outside of Pelt were infrequent but include Jason Bill of Charalambides, Donald Miller of Borbetomagus, Glenn Jones of Cul de Sac, Ian Nagoski and Keenan Lawler.
 In 2008, he reunited with Pelt members and other musicians including Micah Blue Smaldone on his album Dr. Ragtime and His Pals.

 He released two live LPs on Three Lobed Recordings, I Do Play Rock And Roll (2008) and The Black Dirt Sessions (2009), receiving positive reviews from Brainwashed and Pitchfork.
 The Wooden Guitar compilation on Locust Music was issued on vinyl for the first time in 2009 and almost immediately went out of print.

 With the exception of his first two CD-R releases, all of his music has been available on vinyl, often in limited editions.
 His Dr. Ragtime 78, for example, was produced in an edition of only 6 copies, with one selling for $500 as part of a benefit auction on eBay.
 Some of his more popular releases such as Kensington Blues have been re-pressed on vinyl in open editions.

 Jack Rose and The Black Twig Pickers, his ninth LP, was released in May 2009.
 An appearance on the 7-inch compilation Meet the Philly Elite and a tour-only 7-inch on the Great Pop Supplement followed.